aboveStars/apidon-bridge/orcun/README.md

     - [CLASSIFY](#classify)

 ## APIDON-BRIDGE
-APIDON-BRIDGE enables easy deployment of PyTorch, TensorFlow Lite, and TensorFlow models with a FastAPI backend, featuring automatic model download and save functionality.
+APIDON BRIDGE enables easy deployment of PyTorch, TensorFlow Lite,TensorFlow and pretrained TensorFlow models with a FastAPI backend, featuring automatic model download and save functionality.

-## API FEATURES

-In this section, you can find the API features provided by APIDON-BRIDGE.

 ### MODEL DOWNLOAD AND STORAGE
-APIDON-BRIDGE now includes an API endpoint that allows you to download PyTorch or TensorFlow model files and save them to a specified directory on your computer.
+APIDON-BRIDGE now includes an API endpoint that allows you to download model files and save them to a specified directory on your computer.

 Endpoint: *http://127.0.0.1:8000/upload_model*
 When sending a POST request to the /upload_model endpoint, include the following parameters: